 In June 2020, we published the first iteration of our AI Barometer, which is a first-of-its-kind analysis of the most pressing opportunities, risks, and governance challenges associated with AI and data use, initially across five key UK sectors (including Criminal Justice, Financial Services, Health & Social Care, Digital & Social Media and Energy & Utilities).
 It draws on the expertise of over 120 expert panellists from industry, academia, civil society and government.

 In response to COVID-19, we launched a COVID-19 repository: a database for novel use-cases of artificial intelligence and data specifically being used to counter and mitigate the effects of COVID-19 around the world.
 The repository aims to highlight innovations that are yet to be fully explored, encouraging researchers, the media and policymakers to widen the scope of their analysis and pay attention to lesser-known use cases.

 We have published a series of Snapshot briefing papers on high profile technologies, including: AI and insurance; smart speakers; deepfakes; and facial recognition technology.
 We have also published a review of public sector data sharing.

 We are conducting a review into bias in algorithmic decision-making.
 As stated in our interim report, we are looking at the use of algorithms across four sectors: policing, recruitment, financial services and local government.
 Building on the sectoral findings, the review will identify a number of recommendations and concrete steps for government, regulators and industry to take to spur responsible innovation.

 We have an independent Board comprising expert and influential individuals from a range of fields relevant to our mandate.
 The Board has oversight of – and is accountable for – the CDEI’s work and recommendations.

 A framework agreement sets out how we work with the Department for Digital Culture Media and Sport.

-Read more about our work programme, board, and ways of working in the
+Read more about our work, Board, and ways of working on our website.